hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ```
 ### 1.3.2. ** Checking the session on UP**

-The sessions can be checked on UP using the below predefined script
+The sessions can be checked on UP using the below predefined script.

 ```bash
 A:admin@UP1# show s-pppoe